onlytherailgun/PuertoRico/README.md

 The development plan of i made is as follows :

-  1,build level and item for the game by translating an ue4 official demo.
+--  1,build level and item for the game by translating an ue4 official demo.--- done

-  2,make sure the basic Controller works by the game rule.
+--  2,make sure the basic Controller works by the game rule. --30％

   3,code the logic or use blueprint for the element in the game.(maybe not including all element)